Wildsong/docker-proxy/README.md

 ### CORS support

-To the proxy I added the nginx configuration to generate the right HTTP headers to avoid Cross Origin Scripting (CORS) error messages, see the file "cors.conf".
-It seems to be working with Chrome and Firefox on Windows.
+To the proxy I added the nginx configuration to generate the right HTTP headers to avoid Cross Origin Scripting (CORS) error messages.

+In theory this is done with the "default_location" file, but it looks like I have created separate files for each virtual server that I proxy.
+For example I have geoserver.wildsong.biz_location and then put a copy of that file in

+   /home/docker/volumes/proxy_vhost/_data/

+which is the volume mounted at /etc/nginx/vhost.d in the proxy docker.

+Currently I have set up these files to accept CORS requests from ANYWHERE.